novrian6/api_go_jenkins_demo/README.md

 # api_go_jenkins_demo
-Api created with go for jenkins demo or training purpose
+Api created with go for jenkins demo or training purpose.
+...